 Pacific Gem Hops comes from the breeding program at the New Zealand Horticultural Research Centre.
-In 1987 this triploid variety was released.
-Pacific Gem is a cross between Smooth Cone, Californian Late Cluster (Disease susceptible, but good yield potential), and Fuggle.
+In 1987 this triploid hops variety was released.
+Pacific Gem is a cross between Smooth Cone, Californian Late Cluster (Disease susceptible, but good yield potential), and Fuggle Hops.

-Pacific Gem is an alpha variety with alpha acid content at 13.0%-16.0%.
-It is considered a bittering hops with a refreshing nip, which happes to have a moderately high co-humulone content.
-The flavor is known for having tones of oak and woody offsets.
-Pacific Gem has its oils in balance and It is highly favored for aromatic qualities.
+Pacific Gem is an alpha hops variety with alpha acid content at 13.0%-16.0%.
+It is considered a bittering hops with a refreshing nip, which happens to have a moderately high co-humulone content.
+The flavor in beer is known for having tones of oak and woody offsets.
+Pacific Gem Hops has its oils in balance and It is highly favored for aromatic qualities.
 The bouquet is fruity and closely resembles blackberries.
 Although considered a bittering hops, Pacific Gem is used in all capacities for its rich properties.

-Pacific Gem is known for its productive consistency.
-The long compact cones are used around the globe now, and are most widely used in Ales, especially those needing some bite.
-This vigorous grower that is harvvest early to mid season enjoys the relatively disease free environment of New Zealand.
+Pacific Gem Hops is known for its productive consistency.
+The long compact cones are used around the globe now, and are most widely used in Ale style beers, especially those needing some bite.
+This vigorous grower that is harvest early to mid season enjoys the relatively disease free environment of New Zealand.

 Pacific Gem Hops Usage